HermannJoel/Projects-Portfolio/README.md

 * Weight Of Evidence
 * Information Value

-  `PD`(probability of defaultor probability of a customer not repaying their debt) using a Logistic regression
+  `PD`(probability of default or probability of customers not repaying their debt) using a Logistic regression

-  `EAD`(Exposure at Default: show the proportion of an exposure a company loses when a customer default) Using a linear regression
+  `EAD`(Exposure at Default: show the proportion of an exposure a company loses when a customer default) using a linear regression

   `LGD`(Lost Given Default: The toatl amount a bank is expose to if a customer default) using a linear regression

-  With the `PD`, `EAD`, `LGD` we derive a scorecard with a threshold of 75%
+  With the `PD`, `EAD`, `LGD` we derive a scorecard with a threshold of .75

 * For our PD Model, The variable loan Status will be our target.
 The model will predict a customer's PD notably whether he has defaulted or not giving certains features.